joelkell/Visualizer/README.md

 ## Using the visualizer
 * The visualizer can be used by selecting any mp3 file from our pc.
 * First click the choose song button or press the *'P'* key on your keyboard.
-This will bring up the file chooser nad allow you to select a song from your pc
+This will bring up the file chooser and allow you to select a song from your pc
 * After the song has been chosen you can enjoy the visualizer and it's various modes.
 * The following hotkeys and buttons can be used to perform various functions
     * *SPACE* or the PLAY/PAUSE Button will play or pause the music
 	* *LEFT* or the REWIND Button will rewind the song to the beginning
 	* *RIGHT* or the FAST FORWARD Button will fast forward the song
 	* *UP* and *DOWN* arrow keys, or dragging the right hand slider will increase or decrease the volume respectively
-	* *'P'* Or the Choose Song button will open a menu to choose a new mp3 file
+	* *'P'* or the Choose Song button will open a menu to choose a new mp3 file
 	* *'F'* or the top button on the left hand side of the screen will change the visualiser to fullscreen mode
-	* *'T'* or the middle button on the left hand side will change the visualizer type between the colour pallete of the album artwork(if available) and a dancing spiderman
+	* *'T'* or the middle button on the left hand side will change the visualizer type between the colour pallete of the album artwork (if available) and a dancing spiderman
 	* *'S'* or the botton most button on the left hand side will change the visualizer style between a solid background and a boxed background when the visualizer is in the colour pallete mode.
 	* *ESC* Key can be used to exit the program